HHalon/gift-a-roni/ReadME.md

 GiftScribe - An app to track gift ideas for fiends and family.

+Layout for this app should be done with mobile display as first priority

 Functionality - MVP

     * User logs gir ideas that are storin in a sql database